-NAME, AND AGE OF INDIVIDUAL CURRENT POSITION AND BUSINESS EXPERIENCE DURING THE PAST FIVE YEARS NUMBER OF SHARES BENEFICIALLY OWNED (A) Alton T. Kuioka; Executive Vice President of Bancorp since October 1994; Director of the Bank of Hawaii since November 1996; Vice Chairman of the Bank since June 1994; and Chief Lending Officer of the Bank since August 1995; Executive Vice President of the Bank from November 1991 to May 1994; Senior Vice President from October 1988 to October 1991.
-90,430(b) David A. Houle; Senior Vice President, Treasurer and Chief Financial Officer of Bancorp since December 1992 and Executive Vice President and Chief Financial Officer of the Bank since February 1994; Senior Vice President and Investment Manager at Comerica Incorporated from January 1985 to September 1992.
-27,220(c) Denis K. 45 Isono; Vice President and Controller of Bancorp since 1988; Senior Vice President of the Bank since 1993, and Controller of the Bank since 1986.
-21,334(d) ers, nominees and executive ers as a group (15 persons) 939,830(e)
+NAME, AND AGE OF INDIVIDUAL CURRENT POSITION AND BUSINESS EXPERIENCE DURING THE PAST FIVE YEARS NUMBER OF SHARES BENEFICIALLY OWNED (A) Alton T. Kuioka; 53 Executive Vice President of Bancorp since October 1994; Director of the Bank of Hawaii since November 1996; Vice Chairman of the Bank since June 1994; and Chief Lending Officer of the Bank since August 1995; Executive Vice President of the Bank from November 1991 to May 1994; Senior Vice President from October 1988 to October 1991.
+90,430(b) David A. Houle; 49 Senior Vice President, Treasurer and Chief Financial Officer of Bancorp since December 1992 and Executive Vice President and Chief Financial Officer of the Bank since February 1994; Senior Vice President and Investment Manager at Comerica Incorporated from January 1985 to September 1992.
+27,220(c) Denis K. Isono; 45 Vice President and Controller of Bancorp since 1988; Senior Vice President of the Bank since 1993, and Controller of the Bank since 1986.
+21,334(d) Directors, nominees and executive 939,830(e)